-And people are upset.
-Both those who object to the show and those who think the objectors are trying to censor television.
+People are upset.
+They seem to fall into two camps.
+Those who object to the show’s premise and those who think that the people objecting are trying to censor television.

 Why object to the show?
-After all, The Man in the High Castle is on multiple seasons and discusses what might have happened if the Nazis won.
-Well, the difference there is that while there are still Nazis and white supremacists… by and large as a society we recognize that Nazis are bad.
+After all, The Man in the High Castle has been on Amazon Prime for multiple seasons and the premise is what might have happened if the Nazis had won WWII.
+The major difference there is that while there are still Nazis and white supremacists… by and large as a society we recognize that Nazis are bad.

-While slavery might have ended, we still have institutionalized slavery in the US.
-Black people are incarcerated for longer sentences for minor crimes – watch Ava Duvernay’s 13th on Netflix for more about that.
-We have laws that are balanced in ways to punish African Americans – just take a look at the voter laws that are still being implemented in primarily African American communities in order to keep them from voting.
+Despite what most think of as an end to slavery, we still have institutionalized slavery in the US.
+Black people are incarcerated for longer sentences for minor crimes – watch Ava Duvernay’s 13th on Netflix to help elaborate further on that.
+We have laws that are created to punish African Americans, and keep them on a separate tier of society.
+Just take a look at the voter laws that are still being implemented in primarily African American communities in order to keep them from voting, as well as the frequent gerrymandering to split up communities that are predominantly Black, and make it harder for them to find a polling place.
 We have a police system that is disproportionately violent towards African Americans- where when faced with nearly identical situations, a white person will survive and become a meme… and a black person will be shot.

 And by and large, White America will deny all of this.
 So even if you’re trying to make a show to hold up a lens to America for them to see this (ala the Handmaid’s Tale), they won’t recognize that’s what’s going on.

-Then, there’s another issue that both men are white, which does change how things are framed.
-Katheryn Bigelow just released Detroit, about police violence towards African Americans – and it’s being criticized as torture porn.
+Then, there’s another issue that both men are white, which changes how stories that deal with race are framed.
+Katheryn Bigelow just released Detroit, about police violence towards African Americans during the 12th Street Riot – and it’s being criticized as torture porn.
 She had good intentions – it has an important message and she didn’t want to be exploitative.
-By judging by reactions I’ve seen from African American activists online.
-(I admit, I haven’t seen it) And the issue is that her creative team was white.
+By judging by reactions I’ve seen from African American activists online, she failed at this.
+(I admit, I haven’t seen it) Why?
+Because her creative team was white.
+Without a Black POV, helping to shape the story – it’s doubtful that the story will succeed.

-Okay.
-I should look at their work on Game of Thrones as proof that they can handle difficult subjects, then?
-Between their repeated efforts to make rape seem less like rape (as in the case of Dany and Khal Drogo’s wedding night, and later with Jamie and Cersei – where that was definitely rape in the books, but downplayed on the show).
+So perhaps I should look at their work on Game of Thrones as proof that they can handle difficult subjects, then?
+D. B. Weiss and David Benioff have repeatedly altered storylines to make rape seem less like rape (as in the case of Dany and Khal Drogo’s wedding night, and later with Jamie and Cersei – where that was definitely rape in the books, but downplayed on the show).
 Or a storyline that ADDED rape that wasn’t in the books – like Sansa and Ramsey Bolton.
+There is a lack of nuance or agency for the female characters.

-But what about the show itself, it’s diverse, right?
-Game of Thrones (spoilers for those who haven’t watched this season) just killed off the last of their Dornish characters, after completely rewriting the Dorne arcs – likely to give the white characters more screen time.
-(Which, I don’t blame the GoT people for trying to simplify.
-It’s a lot of characters to try to resolve arcs, and reportedly that’s what’s slowing GRR Martin down even further) Essentially, all that remain for characters of color are Missandei and Grey Worm.
-While Dany remains poised as the savior of people of colors, which is a really sort of icky thing.
-I know that the Myssa moment, where the slaves embraced her and all that was in the books… but it’s still pretty uncomfortable to watch a white woman being declared a savior in that sort of a way.
+Unfortunately, this means that the only major characters of color that remain are Missandei and Grey Worm.
+All while Dany remains poised as the savior of people of colors, which is a really sort of icky thing.
+I know that the Myssa moment, where the slaves embraced her and all that was in the books.
+It’s uncomfortable to watch a white woman be declared a savior in that sort of a way.
+And to have her only critics be the former masters?
+Isn’t helping their cause.

 Instead, they’re going to create a show that will be misinterpreted by white supremacists (at a time when we have white supremacists IN powerful positions in the Government) as an endorsement.